pinecone-io/terraform-provider-pinecone/docs/resources/index.md

 Read-Only:

 - `dimension` (Number) The dimension of the embedding model, specifying the size of the output vector.
+- `effective_read_parameters` (Map of String) The effective read parameters as returned by the API after apply, including any server-injected defaults not present in `read_parameters`.
+- `effective_write_parameters` (Map of String) The effective write parameters as returned by the API after apply, including any server-injected defaults not present in `write_parameters`.
 - `metric` (String) The distance metric to be used for similarity search.
 You can use 'euclidean', 'cosine', or 'dotproduct'.
 If the 'vector_type' is 'sparse', the metric must be 'dotproduct'.
 If the vector_type is dense, the metric defaults to 'cosine'.
 - `vector_type` (String) The index vector type associated with the model.
 If 'dense', the vector dimension must be specified.
 If 'sparse', the vector dimension will be nil.